n6ls0n/learn-opengl-playground/README.md

 - Most normal maps will have a blue-ish tint.
 This is because the normals are all closely pointing outwarsds towards the positive z-axis (0,0,1): a blue-ish color. he deviations in color represent normal vectors that are slightly offset from the general positive z direction, giving a sense of depth to the texture

-- For example, you can see that at the top of each brick the color tends to be more greenish, which make sense as the top side of a brick would have normals pointing more in the positive y direction which happens to be the color green
+- For example, the top of each brick the color tends to be more greenish, which make sense as the top side of a brick would have normals pointing more in the positive y direction which happens to be the color

+- There is one issue that greatly limits the use of normal maps.
+If the normal map and the and the surface normal vector don't point in the same direction, this can lead to incorrect lighting

+- One solution for this issue would be to define a normal map for each possible direction of the surface; in the case of a cube this would lead to 6 normal maps.
+However, with advanced meshes that can have more than hundreds of possible surface directions this becomes an infeasible approach

+- A different solution exists that does all the lighting in a different coordinate space: a coordinate space where the normal map vectors always point towards the positive z direction; all other lighting vectors are then transformed relative to this positive z direction.
+This way we can always use the same normal map, regardless of orientation.
+This coordinate space is called tangent space

+- Normal vectors in a normal map are expressed in tangent space where normal always point roughly in the positive z direction

+- Tangent space is a space that's local to the surface of a triangle: the normals are relative to the local reference frames of the individual triangles

+- Think of it as the local space of the normal map's vectors; they're all defined pointing in the positive z direction regardless of the final transformed direction.
+Using a specific matrix we can then transform normal vectors from this local tangent space to world or view coordinates, orienting them along the final mapped surface's direction

+- Let's say we have an incorrect normal mapped surface looking in the positive y direction.
+The normal map is defined in the tangent space, so one way to solve the problem is to calculate a matrix to transform normals from tangent space to a different space such that they're aligned with the surface's normal direction: the normal vectors are then all pointing roughly in the positive y direction.
+The great thing about tangent space is that we can calculate

 #### Parallax Mapping